IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_configuration.html.markdown

 # ibm_sm_iam_credentials_configuration

-Provides a read-only data source for IAMCredentialsConfiguration.
+Provides a read-only data source for IAM Credentials configuration properties.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 ## Example Usage